Studying at the Department of Civil and Environmental Engineering

 • 15 November – for the winter semester.

-• A one-time change without justification is possible upon request by the study office.
-A further change must be applied for with justification)  See change of research subjects.
+• A one-time change without justification is possible upon request by the Office for Student Affairs.
+Please use the application form (opens in new tab).
+A further change must be applied for with justification).
 The personal study and examination plan can be changed a maximum of two times.

 • The module registration must be made in TUCaN in the correct study programme area (general compulsory area, subject compulsory area)